 - BP Chemical Reference Substance (BPCRS) - The laboratory is responsible for the procurement, establishment, maintenance and sale of BPCRS.
 The catalogue currently contains over 400 BPCRS which are needed as standards for monograph tests in both the BP and the BP (Veterinary).

-The General Practice Research Database (GPRD) is the world’s largest computerised database of anonymised longitudinal patient records from general practice, containing more than 35 million patient years of data.
+The Clinical Practice Research Datalink (CPRD) is the world’s largest computerised database of anonymised longitudinal patient records from general practice, containing more than 35 million patient years of data.

 Other Government websites